svelte-pilot/svelte-pilot/README.md

   $: onPageChange(page);

   async function onPageChange(page) {
-    // SSR state will be set to undefined when history.pushState / history.replaceState / popstate event is called. if (!ssrState) {
+    // SSR state will be set to undefined when router.push() or router.replace() is called, or popstate event is fired. if (!ssrState) {
       data = await fetchData(page, getCookie('token'));
     }